-We're in a bit of a tricky situation, our shape sorting robot seems to have malfunctioned and not sorted the shapes correctly.
+We've got a bit of a problem we hoped you could help us with.

-Could you help us find the odd one out and help solve this puzzle?
+Our shape sorting robot seems to have malfunctioned and not sorted the shapes correctly.
+Could you help us solve this issue?

 Which of the shapes below is the odd one out and doesn't fit well with the others?